Top 50 Wrongful Death Settlements in the Nation in 2021

 What “actual damages” are recoverable by parents if the child was an adult at the time of his or her Wrongful death?

-The same damages as if the child was a minor.
+The same damages as if the child was a minor. (see above)

 What “actual damages” are recoverable by a wife or husband whose spouse died?

-Recoverable damages include monetary loss due to the demise of the spouse, damages for the termination of the spousal relationship (love, affection, comfort, sexual relationship), mental anguish caused by the demise, and loss of inheritance (loss of future earning capacity / money that would have been added to the estate).
+Recoverable damages include monetary loss due to the demise of the spouse, damages for the termination of the spousal relationship (love, affection, comfort, sexual relationship), mental anguish caused by the demise and loss of inheritance (loss of future earning capacity / money that would have been added to the estate).

 What “actual damages” are recoverable by a surviving child whose mother or father was the victim of a Wrongful death?

-Recoverable damages include monetary loss resulting from the passing of the parent, damages for the cessation of the relationship (love, compassion, etc.), mental anguish, and loss of inheritance (if any).
+Recoverable damages include future monetary loss resulting from the passing of the parent, damages for the cessation of the relationship (love, compassion, etc.), mental anguish, and loss of inheritance (if any).

 What will a jury be allowed to consider when arriving at damages for mental anguish and/or loss of companionship?

 Yes, if the loved one’s demise was the result of willful or grossly negligent conduct.
 The caps on punitive damages laid out in the Tort Reform Act of 1995 are applicable.
-Texas judges have limited the recovery of punitive damages in these claims to the surviving spouse and children.
+Texas law-makers have limited the recovery of punitive damages in these claims to the surviving spouse and children.
 (Inexplicably) Parents are not able to recover punitive damages for the passing of a child.

 Can you recover damages for the Wrongful death of a spouse if you were separated at the time?